 - Coupons must be enabled on your WooCommerce site

 Reward Customer Purchases With Points Redeemable For Discounts!

-Reward your customers for purchases and other actions with points which can be redeemed for discounts.
-Easily set how many points customers should earn for each dollar spent and set how many points can be redeemed for a specific discount amount.
-Points can be set at the product, category, or global level, and you can also control the maximum discount available when redeeming points.
+Reward your customers for purchases and other actions with points that can be redeemed for discounts.
+Easily set how many points customers should earn for each dollar spent and how many points can be redeemed for a specific discount amount.
+Points can be awarded by product, category, or global level, and you can also control the maximum discount available when redeeming points.

-- Easily define how many points are earned for purchases, and the value of points for discounts.
+- Define how many points are earned for purchases, and the value of points for discounts.

 - Control the maximum discount that can be earned using points at the cart, category, or product level.

-- Award customers points for actions like signing up or writing a product review.
+- Award points for actions like signing up or writing a product review.